 52,630 faces were scanned against the watchlist two people being arrested from the operation and another investigation being progressed from an alert.
 Anyone who’s face is scanned and not matched is deleted immediately.
 We also had officers answering questions and concerns from the public and giving crime prevention advice as well as gathering intelligence.

-In conjunction with our Safer Streets campaign, we have increased high‑visibility neighbourhood patrols to support our commitment to reducing crime in town and city centre.
-Plain‑clothed officers have also been deployed to strengthen our proactive work to identify and deter offenders.
+In conjunction with our Safer Streets campaign, they have increased high‑visibility neighbourhood patrols to support their commitment to reducing crime in town and city centre.
+Plain‑clothed officers have also been deployed to strengthen proactive work to identify and deter offenders.

-We have also been working closely with our neighbouring police forces to tackle organised criminals crossing borders and using the transport network, as well as our other partners outside of policing.
+They have also been working closely with neighbouring police forces to tackle organised criminals crossing borders and using the transport network, as well as other partners outside of policing.